 Pros:

-• Suitable for development and operations
+- DevOps Friendly: Suitable for both development and operations teams, enhancing collaboration and efficiency.

 Cons: